Why dress code still matters in the professional services workplace

 Many businesses take different approaches to their workplace dress code.
 It is important to think carefully about the right approach to take when deciding on a dress code policy for your organisation, in order to ensure that this reflects what is important to your workers, your clients or stakeholders, and your brand.

-While there is no one-size-fits-all approach, in the business world, first impressions do matter and what we wear is one of the key factors that contribute to the impression we make.
-This is why so many companies seek to implement a dress code in the workplace as an element of their overall company culture.
+While there is no one-size-fits-all approach, in the business world, first impressions do matter, and what we wear is one of the key factors that contribute to the impression we make.
+In a world of hybrid working and evolving office culture, the role of dress codes in the professional services sector has shifted, but it has not disappeared.

 There is significant evidence to suggest that the way employees dress can impact not only how they are perceived, but also their productivity and the overall brand image of the company.
 However, it is also true that there are a variety of interpretations when it comes to deciding what constitutes appropriate work attire, meaning that every employer should give careful thought to what will work for their organisation.